tasxatzial/search-engine-trec-fair-ranking-19/README.md

 Write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
 Compile the project as specified in the [compile](#Compile) section.
-Finally, switch to the 'trec-search-engine/target' folder and run the project:
+Finally, switch to the 'trec-search-engine/target' folder and run the project as:

     java -Xmx45G -jar fairness-trec-2020-1.0-SNAPSHOT.jar

 #### Running the project with a GUI

 The GUI gives us access to most of the needed functionality.
-It has some limitations though as explained in the following section.
-To enable the GUI, switch to the 'trec-search-engine/target' folder and run the project:
+To enable the GUI, switch to the 'trec-search-engine/target' folder and run the project as:

     java -Xmx45G -jar fairness-trec-2020-1.0-SNAPSHOT.jar gui

-### GUI limitations

-Only the top 10 results of each query are printed.
-Extending the GUI so that we can browse paginated results should be trivial since most of the required functions are already present.

 ### Using the config file

 We can change the parameters used in indexing/searching/evaluation via the themis.config file.
 This has a direct effect on the resources required for those actions.
 Some of the parameters can also be changed from the GUI.

 Note that any changes to the config file are taken into account only when: